 For family-friendly, classic comfort food, Cracker Barrel is one of the most popular restaurants in the country, and for good reason – their cracker barrel chicken and dumplings are something special.

-One of their most popular entrees is their Chicken and Dumplings—homemade dumplings simmered in chicken stock, with delicate pieces of chicken throughout.
+One of Cracker Barrel’s most popular entrees is their Chicken and Dumplings—homemade dumplings simmered in chicken stock, with delicate pieces of chicken throughout.
 It’s like chicken soup, but so much more filling and nourishing.
 Very simple, but absolutely perfect.

 It’s easy to recreate, too, with this Copycat Cracker Barrel Chicken and Dumplings recipe.